jjziets/vasttools/README.md

 ```

 ## Background job or idle job for vast.
 The best way to manage your idle job is via the vast cli.
-To do this you will need to download the vast cli and run the followign commands.
+To do this, you will need to download the vast cli and run the following commands.
-The idea is to rent your self as interruptible job.
-The vast cli allow you to setup one idle job for all the gpus or one gpu per instnace.
-You can also setup ssh connection method or any other method
+The idea is to rent yourself as an interruptible job.
+The vast cli allows you to set one idle job for all the GPUs or one GPU per instance.
+You can also set the SSH connection method or any other method
 Go to  https://cloud.vast.ai/cli/ and install your flavour of the cli.

 setup your account key so that you can use the vast cli. you get this key from your account page.